 Let’s start with the positives, and look at the amazing advantages of global teams.

-The main significant advantage is that there will be a much bigger pool of employees at your disposal.
+The main significant advantage of technology in employee communication is that there will be a much bigger pool of employees at your disposal.
 This means that you will be able to pick from a talented bunch, and have only the best working for your brand.
 Whether they be based in America, Asia or Africa, you’ll be able to hire amazing talent from online callouts.

 Cultures shape creativity, and people from different cultures generally think differently, and have alternative ideas on lots of things.
 Therefore, having a pool of staff from all over the world is a great idea for creative and interesting ideas.
 You’ll find new perspectives and viewpoints, which is fantastic for creating products that nobody else has thought of!